StefH/WebDAV-Client/README.md

 ```

 #### License
-WebDAVClient is licensed under the MIT License.
-See [LICENSE.txt](https://github.com/stefh/WebDAV-Client/blob/master/LICENSE.txt) for more details.
+WebDAV-Client is licensed under the MIT License.